laszlocph/website/index.md

 * Git essentials
 * Containers 101

-In parallel I'm researching the state of the art in the Docker universe and finding practical use of this high potential technology.
+In parallel I'm researching the state of the art in the Docker universe and the practical use of this high potential technology.
 A course is manifesting from this effort targeting developers and the instant ROI they can get.

 ## About me